 Sources: IEA Renewables 2024, IRENA Renewable Capacity Statistics 2025, Fraunhofer ISE Photovoltaics Report 2025

-The global total of 2,280 GW represents a doubling of capacity in just three years - the world added more than 600 GW in both 2023 and 2024, driven by dramatically falling panel costs and supportive policy in major markets.
+The global total of 2,280 GW represents a doubling of capacity in three years.
+The world added more than 600 GW in both 2023 and 2024, driven by falling panel costs and supportive policy.

 Why Does China Dominate Global Solar Capacity?

 Is Chinese solar dominance permanent?
 On manufacturing scale, probably yes for now.
-On deployment, the gap is narrower than the headlines suggest.
+On deployment, the gap is narrower than headlines suggest.
+China's lead reflects two decades of industrial policy, manufacturing scale, and fast grid deployment.

-Policy-driven deployment: China's 14th Five-Year Plan targets 1,200 GW of combined wind and solar by 2030.
-At end-2024 they were already within reach at ~887 GW solar alone.
-Feed-in tariffs, grid connection mandates, and low-cost financing from state banks drove utility-scale installations at a pace of 277 GW added in 2024 alone, more than the entire US installed base.
+Policy-driven deployment: China's 14th Five-Year Plan targets 1,200 GW of combined wind and solar by 2030, already near reach at ~887 GW solar alone.
+State-bank financing and grid mandates drove 277 GW added in 2024, more than the entire US installed base.

 Which Region Has the Highest Solar Share of Electricity?

-Absolute installed capacity tells part of the story.
-Solar's share of a country's electricity mix - how much of daily power demand comes from solar - reveals which markets have gone furthest in integrating solar into their grids.
+Absolute capacity tells part of the story.
+Solar's share of a country's electricity mix reveals which markets have gone furthest integrating solar into their grids.

 | Country | Solar % of Electricity (2024 est.) | Key Driver |